 - Silicone: Silicone lubes are usually much thinner than water-based ones, and are far more slicker.
 These types of lubricants can be fantastic for anal sex for that reason.
 Downside is that they usually require soap to wash off and cannot be used with silicone toys.

-- Oil: Because oil-based lubricants can be harmful to vaginas, they should only be used as a masturbatory aid for people with penises or for (unprotected) anal sex with someone with a penis.
+- Oil: Because oil-based lubricants can cause higher rates of vaginal infections, they should only be used as a masturbatory aid for people with penises or for anal sex with someone with a penis.
 Always use water or silicone lubricants with condoms, as oil-based lubes may lead to condom breakage.

 Use the lubricant generously on both the receiver’s anus and the penis, dildo, plug, or fingers.
 If you’re using a latex condom, be sure the lubricant says it is safe to use with latex products.